The Cosmopolitan cocktail is a beautiful reddish-pink gem of a drink. It features citron vodka with fruit juice and Cointreau and lime.

 - 1 ounce cranberry juice

-Shake the ingredients with ice, strain into a chilled martini glass.
-Garnish if desired.
+- Strain the mixture into a chilled martini glass.